wiredhut/wiredflow/README.md

 ## Installation

-Use the following command to install this module if you use pip
+Use the following commands to install this module

+Using pip:

 ```Bash
 pip install wiredflow
 ```

-or (if you use poetry) following command
+Using poetry:

 ```Bash
 poetry add wiredflow